 All our members and coalitions have to adhere to Publish What You Pay’s principles and standards.

 We are guided by the belief that effectively coordinating the collective actions, skills and interest of a diverse coalition of civil society organisations is the most effective way to influence key stakeholders and to drive policy and practice change in the extractive industries and the governmental sector.

-We have a Secretariat – PWYP International – based in London.
+We have a Secretariat that consists of nine members of staff.
+Five are based in London while the others are based in Beirut, Kiev, N'djamena and Kiev.
 The Secretariat’s role is to facilitate coordination and communication within the coalition, help build the capacity of coalitions and uphold the coalition’s principles.
 The Secretariat has been involved in International Advocacy, notably campaigning at the EU level and ensuring a joined up campaign globally.